 This course will review the anatomy and familiarize students with scanning protocols for the thyroid, parathyroid, breast, scrotum, male pelvis and other superficial structures.
 Common pathologies will be discussed and correlated with other imaging modalities.
 Upon completion, students will identify protocols appropriate to specific techniques and will perform superficial sonograms.
 This is a CORE course.
+Credits: 1 tation beginning sonographic skills in a clinical environment.

 Admission to the program.
-BIO 201, ENG 101, MTH 100 or higher, PSY 200 or PSY 210, Humanities Elective, DMS

-216, DMS 229, DMS 202, DMS 204, DMS 205, DMS 206, DMS 207, DMS 217, DMS 220, DMS 230
+BIO 201, ENG 101, MTH 100 or higher, PSY 200 or PSY 210, Humanities Elective, DMS 216, DMS 229, DMS 202, DMS 204, DMS 205, DMS 206, DMS 207, DMS 217, DMS 220, DMS 230 opportunity to practice patient care skills and use